ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 - they are general purpose.
 This means they are not specific to the MOJ.
 Other organisations can use them
 - they are accessed using the Internet.
 This means that if you have Internet access, you can connect to the tools
 - they often have a basic 'free-to-use' version.
 This means that you can use some or all the capabilities, but with some constraints.
-For example, an online word-processor might let you work with no more than 5 documents
+For example, an online word-processor might let you work with no more than 5 documents within your account
 - they often have one or more 'paid for' versions.
 By paying for the tool, you unlock some or all the constraints

 ### Quick checklist